-Several episodes of nighttime urination are more likely to occur in certain groups without any underlying renal challenges:
+Studies have shown that anyone may be affected by nocturia.
+However, several episodes of nighttime urination are more likely to occur in certain groups without any underlying renal challenges, including:

-Patients identify nocturia as a major source of sleep disturbance,11 and the condition is correlated with increased risks of a range of conditions, including:
+Patients identify nocturia as a major source of sleep disturbance and significantly reduced quality of life.8 The condition is correlated with increased risks of a range of conditions, including:

-Even in patients who report not being bothered by their nocturia, successfully reducing the number of nighttime awakenings improves overall health.21
+Many of these correlations are likely due to the sleep disturbance associated with nocturia, particularly for early-night awakenings during slow-wave restorative sleep.13 Even in patients who report not being bothered by their nocturia, successfully reducing the number of nighttime awakenings improves overall health.14

 Most sleep diaries do not include nocturia, but a commonly utilized tool in urology is a bladder diary.
-Studies show that prescription treatment for nocturia has low efficacy.22 Personalized lifestyle interventions may help to improve quality of life for these patients.
-Many patients will see symptom relief with simple modifications to liquid, caffeine, and alcohol intake, reductions in smoking, or exercise interventions.23,24,25 However, for others, underlying causes may not be as easily controlled.
+Studies show that prescription treatment for nocturia has low efficacy;15 however, personalized lifestyle interventions may help to improve quality of life for these patients.
+Many patients will see symptom relief with simple modifications to liquid, caffeine, and alcohol intake, reductions in smoking, or exercise interventions.4,16,17 Some studies suggest that excessive sodium consumption may be associated with nocturia, and early experimental evidence in a small group of patients has shown dietary sodium reduction to improve nocturia.18 However, for others, underlying causes may not be as easily controlled.

 What considerations may improve these patients’ quality of life?